Andy4495/emulator-8-bit/README.md

 - Support additional file formats such as S-Records which would allow specific memory locations to be defined by the file.
 - Interrupts (maskable and non-maskable)
 - Support additonal processor types
-- HALT state handler in main execute method
+- HALT state handler improvements
-  - Currently handled in the main emulator module, but should be part of the CPU class implementation
+  - Since interrupts are not implemented, HALT just stops the emulator
-  - HALT should act like a breakpoint
+  - HALT should act like a breakpoint, in that execution can be continued after performing available debugging operations
 - Automated test suite
   - All valid opcodes
   - Corner cases